crccheck/django-object-actions/README.md

 1.  `django-object-actions` expects functions to be methods of the model admin.
 While Django gives you a lot more options for their admin actions.
-2. If you provide your own custom `change_form.html`, you\'ll also need to manually copy in the relevant bits of [our change form ](./django_object_actions/templates/django_object_actions/change_form.html).
+2. If you provide your own custom `change_form.html`, you'll also need to manually copy in the relevant bits of [our change form ](./django_object_actions/templates/django_object_actions/change_form.html).
     You can also use